The CCC Dashboard

 : CCC tasks are disabled

-To choose whether CCC's Dashboard icon appears in your menubar, click Preferences in the CCC toolbar, then click Dashboard in the Preferences window toolbar.
+To choose whether CCC's Dashboard icon appears in your menubar, click Settings in the CCC toolbar, then click Dashboard in the Settings window toolbar.

 In the Tasks tab of the CCC Dashboard, you can use the controls on each task to start, stop, or (when applicable) pause a task.
 Click on the "Additional controls" button for options to open the task in CCC and show the task's history.